-Temperatures and sunset are agreeable in summertime: July and August.
 Obviously some day could be cold or rainy: our guides will study alternative propose to offer you the best experience.
 Be sure to be well equipped for each weather condition.

 Our guides are registered at the list of Collegio Guide Alpine Abruzzo and subscribed a professional insurance.

 We suggest you to book on line travel insurance with World Nomads.
 They offer insurances designed for adventurous travellers across 140 countries that includes overseas medical, evacuation, baggage and a range of adventure sports and activities.